DieWaldfee/Enphase-IQ-Gateway-access/JS/datapoints.md

 The battery datapoint are only present, if you have enphase batteries in your system.

 For each battery in your system:
 - datapoint folder `1234567` (batteryID): contains a summary of our single battery.
-If you have more than one battery you will see for every single Battery such a folder.
+If you have more than one battery you will see for every single battery such a folder.
 - datapoint `1234567.active`: [true/false] status of your battery
 - datapoint `1234567.capacity`: [Wh] capacity of your single battery
 - datapoint `1234567.id`: [1] enphase-ID of your battery - same as the folders name